apple/swift-metrics-extras/Sources/SystemMetrics/Docs.docc/index.md

 - **Max File Descriptors**: Maximum number of file descriptors the process can open, reported as `process_max_fds`.
 - **Open File Descriptors**: Number of file descriptors currently open, reported as `process_open_fds`.

-> Note: These metrics are currently implemented on Linux platforms only.
+> Note: These metrics are currently implemented on Linux and macOS platforms only.

 ## Getting started